Skip to Main Content

 K-12 Outreach

-K-12 Outreach strives to educate and inspire a diverse group of future engineers and computer scientists through innovative thinking, problem solving, and career awareness.
+K-12 Outreach strives to educate and inspire future engineers and computer scientists through innovative thinking, problem solving, and career awareness.
 Our programs use real-world STEM concepts in hands-on activities to experience what it is like to be an engineer or computer scientist.
 We want to expose students to the idea that they can be part of innovative design solutions that improve the quality of life for individuals and communities through the use of social and technical aspects.
+Submit a Program Inquiry form to schedule or inquire about a field trip, guest speaker, or other outreach program.

 A male student working with a female student.